iworks/5o5-results/README.md

 * Philippe Blanchard - he provided French Bulletin scans from 1960-2009.
 * Simon Gorman - he provided the Australian Championship 1998.
 * Ian Gregg - he provided the Australian Championship 2016.
+* [Deutsche 505er Klassenvereinigung - Aktuelles](http://505.3wadmin.de/) - a lot of older German (but not only) results from years 2000-2017.